Ethel Brilliana Tweedie: Family life

-On 1 January 1887 she married Alexander Leslie Tweedie a marine insurance broker born in India, and heir to a considerable fortune.
+On 1 January 1887 she married Alexander Leslie Tweedie, a marine insurance broker born in India, and heir to a considerable fortune.
 They lived happily and well, in modest luxury, and had two sons, Harley Alexander Tweedie (6 May 1888 – 1926) and Leslie Kinloch Tweedie (11 January 1890 – 17 January 1916).
-Sadly, her husband died suddenly and unexpectedly at their home in Aldburgh, Suffolk nine years later, 25 May 1896, killed by the shock and responsibilities of financial disaster following the catastrophic failure of his marine insurance syndicate (caused by unforeseen British Admiralty court findings in the case of the ship the Benwell Tower which ruined both Alexander and his brother George Straton Tweedie, and a third partner Frederick Stumore).
+Her husband died suddenly and unexpectedly at their home in Aldburgh, Suffolk nine years later, 25 May 1896, killed by the shock and responsibilities of financial disaster following the catastrophic failure of his marine insurance syndicate (caused by unforeseen British Admiralty court findings in the case of the ship the Benwell Tower which ruined both Alexander and his brother George Straton Tweedie, and a third partner Frederick Stumore).
 Her husband left her with no settlement.
 A few weeks later her father also died suddenly, leaving her nothing of his estate.
 She was left essentially destitute, with two young boys to raise.
 With no capital to draw on and no other means of income she turned to travel writing, relying on her writing skills and publishing contacts made during earlier, happier times.

 She wrote for the popular press in London when possible.
 She wrote books based on her journeys, including detailed and fascinating portraits of celebrities she met abroad.
 She travelled widely and wrote of peoples in lands that were not usual British or European holiday destinations.
 She continued to write and publish even after her boys reached their majority and moved away.
 Her youngest son Second Lieutenant Leslie Kinloch Tweedie, Royal Field Artillery was later killed in the First World War.
 Her eldest son Squadron Leader Harley Alexander Tweedie and Flight Lieutenant Stanley Harry Wallage were killed when their Airco DH.9A crashed at Amman, Transjordan.